johanley/covid-19-canada/README.md

 * existing solely for the public good
 * high data quality
-* and authoritative sources
+* authoritative sources
 * no advertisements or monetary aspect

 The data is provided *free and open source*.
 There's absolutely no guarantee of its accuracy.
 It's not appropriate to use this data for other than information purposes.
+This web site is not run by the Government of Canada.

 It's hoped that this project (or at least parts of it) might be a useful template for those in other countries wanting to create something similar.
 (In particular, its simple database schema is fairly generic, and not specific to Canada.)

 # Project status

 2020-03-26: Day one.
 Looking for help!
+Nothing deployed yet.

 # Data